 There are many ways in which you can support the Bulletin.
-Your gift supports a vital global information network for scientists, policymakers, and citizens around the world.
+Your gift helps connect a vital global information network for scientists, policymakers, and citizens around the world.
 Gifts made in the US are tax deductible to the fullest extent allowed by the law.
 The Bulletin of the Atomic Scientists is a US-based, independent, 501(c)(3) non-profit organization, Federal EIN 36-2136497.
 Choose from gift options that work best for you.

 Gifts though your estate plan can help you meet your current philanthropic goals and extend your generosity well into the future.
 Make a significant impact with a gift that costs nothing in your lifetime through a charitable bequest.
 Gifts of any size are welcome and appreciated.
-Featured is a profile on a generous bequest from Lloyd and Judith Shore.

 The Bulletin of the Atomic Scientists recognizes individual donors though our Annual Report, Einstein Circle, and Legacy Society.
 Philanthropic Foundation awards and Corporate sponsorships are recognized through our Annual Report and highlighted on our website.
-Featured is a special gift announcement about the generosity of activist Mary Patricia Dougherty.

 There are many ways in which you can assist the Bulletin.
 Partner with us and others who are similarly interested in science and technology’s role in the future health and safety of the planet.
 Featured are new initiatives to further our mission including the Doomsday Clock, Public Programming, Editorial Content Support, and Arts Science Initiative.